 ‘People are the real threat now.’
 Rick (S5, E13)

-The beast in Lord of the Flies is an abstract, and mostly unseen threat.
-The shape that the boys are so terrified of is the body of a parachutist who died when his ropes became tangled as he landed on the island.
-The beast is referred to variously as a ‘snake-like thing’, a ‘ghost’, and Percival claims it comes from the sea (as an aside, in prequel Fear the Walking Dead, walkers can swim…).
+The beast in Lord of the Flies is an abstract, and mostly unseen threat and is referred to variously as a ‘snake-like thing’, a ‘ghost’, and Percival claims it comes from the sea (as an aside, in prequel Fear the Walking Dead, walkers can swim…).
 Simon tentatively says that ‘maybe it’s only us’ and here he accurately summarises that the beast exists within the boys, in the evil that humans can do to others.
 There is no need for a mythical beast to terrorise them, as they will end up terrorising each other.

 This has striking similarities in The Walking Dead.
 Ostensibly, the enemy is the infected humans who seek to feed on the flesh of the survivors, and it’s true that in the first couple of seasons, the walkers did present the main threat.
 However, in the wars detailed above, the walkers are often an incidental occurrence, sometimes utilised as weapons, or as a disguise.
 The zombies are far easier to deal with than the terror inflicted by other humans.
 The fact that the infected are called different names by different groups seem to symbolise their lack of importance and significance, and to emphasise that the ‘beast’ is in humanity.